 Stewardship Certification Program Brings Sustainability to Grocery Stores

 Grocery stores are the most electricity-intensive type of commercial building.
 Multiple Better Buildings partners—including Hannaford, Food Lion, Giant Eagle, and Whole Foods Market—are implementing sustainable operating practices through participation in a Grocery Stewardship Certification (GSC) program.
 The GSC was launched in 2012 by non-profit Manomet; the first-of-its kind program was designed to help grocery stores reduce their environmental footprint through continuous improvement and employee engagement.
-Over 800 grocery stores in the U.S. and Canada have enrolled in the GSC framework.
+Over 900 grocery stores in the U.S. and Canada have enrolled in the GSC framework.
 The GSC was purchased by Ratio Institute, an independent nonprofit working with food retailers and trade organizations to accelerate measurable sustainability and viability in the food retail industry.